parentingteensandtweens.com

 And I tell her, “Your now is not your forever.
 It will get better.”

-Because our teenagers must understand that.
+Because our teenagers must understand that concept.
 It’s important we remind them that they might not meet their people in high school, they might not find their place, they may never fit in.

-But there is life after high school, just as there is life after any challenging time.
+But there is life after high school, just like life after any challenging time.
 This now is not there forever.
 We can work to make it better.

 Now, we sit in a time when our teenagers are struggling with the complexities of our day-to-day life.
 Old enough to understand the dangers but too immature to grasp the long-term consequences, they are often left to their own devices with the entire country judging each move.